Soccer-'I'm 100% Spurs': Mourinho plays down emotions ahead of Chelsea clash

 "I'll always be grateful to him for what he gave me as a player.
 Nothing is going to change that.
 I love the guy, I will always love the guy.
 I hope he loses on Sunday."

-Mourinho will be aiming to make it five wins from six league matches that would mean his side leapfrog Chelsea into the top four.
+Mourinho will be aiming to make it five wins from six league matches as Spurs manager with a victory that would mean his side leapfrog Chelsea into the top four.

-Tottenham's France midfielder Tanguy Ndombele has returned to training and will be available after a groin injury.

-However, Mourinho said goalkeeper Hugo Lloris will be out until February as he recovers from surgery on a dislocated elbow picked up in a 3-0 defeat by Brighton & Hove Albion in October.

 ((Hardik.Vyas@thomsonreuters.com;))